Dementia can be caused by many things and it can take many forms. Some are reversible; however, most are not. It can only be diagnosed by a doctor.

 Geriatric psychiatrists specialize in the mental and emotional problems of older adults and can assess memory and thinking problems.

-Neurologists specialize in abnormalities of the brain and central nervous system and can conduct and review brain scans.
+Neurologists specialize in abnormalities of the brain and central nervous system and can conduct specialized testing of the nervous system as well as review and interpret brain scans.

 Neuropsychologists can conduct tests of memory and thinking.

 Memory clinics and centers, such as the Alzheimer’s Disease Research Centers, have teams of specialists who work together to diagnose the problem.
 For example, a geriatrician can look at your general health, a neuropsychologist can test your thinking and memory, and a neurologist can use scanning technology to “see” inside your brain.
 Tests are often done at a single centralized location, which can speed up diagnosis.

 Taking part in a clinical trial may be an option worth your consideration.
 Start your research at a credible place such as the Alzheimer’s Disease Clinical Trials Database.
 This is a joint project of the National Institute on Aging (NIA) and the US Food and Drug Administration (FDA).
 It is maintained by the NIA’s Alzheimer’s Disease Education and Referral (ADEAR) Center.

 To get the most from your time with your doctor, it is helpful to be prepared.
 Your doctor will ask you a series of questions about your symptoms.
 Writing down information ahead of time will help you answer accurately.

 - Do you have them all the time or do they come and go?